Top tips for preparing your child for interview at an independent school

 Balance body language with the right words

-Body language can very often say more about an applicant than the actual words that are spoken, and so perfecting the two is the ultimate goal of any independent school interviewee.
+Body language can very often say more about an applicant than the actual words spoken, so perfecting the two is the ultimate goal of any independent school interviewee.
 The following tips make light work of this balance.

 Being prepared for likely Independent school interview questions

-The following Independent school interview questions will almost certainly be asked during interview in some format, so be sure to run through these on a regular basis in the lead up to the interview.
+The following Independent school interview questions will almost certainly be asked during the interview in some format.
+So, be sure to run through these regularly.

 Why would you like to come to this independent school?

-Establishing exactly why your child wants to attend the school is essential in their being able to demonstrate interest in the school and all that it may offer them.
+Establishing exactly why your child wants to attend the school is essential in their ability to demonstrate an interest in the school and all that it may offer them.

 A few suggestions may be as follows: